 With Busan being a huge port city, you know the seafood scene is going to be amazing.
 Jagalchi market has some of the greatest seafood that Busan can offer you.
 People from all over the country come to experience the hustle and bustle of the market while also diving into some great food such as Jangeo-gui (장어구이, Grilled Sea Eel) or some of the freshest and tastiest Eomok (어묵, fishcakes) you can find in Korea.
 If you’re feeling adventurous, you should have a go at some sanakji (산낙지, raw octopus) served fresh and still wiggling.

 If you’re looking for a small snack or just a small taste of what Busan can offer you, try some haemul pajeon (해물파전, seafood and green onion pancakes) or more specifically Dongnae pajeon (동래파전) in Busan.
 Made with eggs, glutinous four, green onions, scallions, and an assortment of different fillings of choice, the famous Busan pajeon is usually served with a side of gochujang (고추장, chili paste).
-This dish was known to be presented at the king’s table so, what better way to experience Busan cuisine than like royalty?
+A former royal dish, what better way to experience Busan cuisine?

 Hot or cold, Busan is there for you

 If seafood isn’t much of your scene, you don’t need to worry.
 Busan is also famous for its noodles, Milmyeon (밀면), to be exact.
-This dish is best eaten during the summer as it is served cold.
+This cold dish is best eaten during the summer.
 The wheat noodles are chewy and soaked in cold broth matched with thin slices of beef, cucumbers, some gochujang (고추장, chili paste), and half a boiled egg.
 It’s simple, refreshing, and delicious.

 However, if you are visiting Busan during the wintertime or just want to try something that will soothe your soul, you definitely need to try the traditional dweji gukbap (돼지국밥, Pork and Rice soup).
-It’s made from pork bones for the broth and served almost like a porridge.
+Pork bones form the broth and served almost like a porridge.
 It comes with scallions, pork, rice, and a dollop of gochujang to add a bit of heat.
 Perfect for a cold or rainy day to make you feel all warm and cozy inside.

 Don’t forget about dessert